The Paleface (1948 film)

-The Paleface is a 1948 American comedy western film directed by Norman Z. McLeod and starring Bob Hope as "Painless Potter" and Jane Russell as Calamity Jane.
+The Paleface is a 1948 American comedy Western film directed by Norman Z. McLeod and starring Bob Hope as "Painless Potter" and Jane Russell as Calamity Jane.
 In the movie, Hope sings the song "Buttons and Bows" (by Jay Livingston and Ray Evans).
 The song won the Academy Award for Best Original Song that year.

 The film had a sequel, which is written and directed this time around by its co-writer Frank Tashlin, called Son of Paleface, in 1952.
 In 1968, Don Knotts remade the film as The Shakiest Gun in the West.

 Plot

-Calamity Jane (Jane Russell) is busted out of a sheriff's jail by a couple of government agents under Governor Johnson (Charles Trowbridge) and Commissioner of Internal Affairs Emerson (Stanley Andrews).
+Calamity Jane is busted out of a sheriff's jail by a couple of government agents under Governor Johnson and Commissioner of Internal Affairs Emerson.
 Johnson and Emerson wish to hire her to uncover white traders illegally selling guns to an Indian tribe near Buffalo Flats, one of the frontier areas; because the agents they previously sent to investigate have turned up dead, they feel they need a new approach and have conceived a plan to use Jane, both as a woman and skilled gunfighter.
 In return for her services, Johnson and Emerson offer her a full pardon for her past crimes.

 The plan is for Jane to meet in Port Deerfield with Jim Hunter, another government agent, pose with him as a married couple, and join a settler's trek to the area where the gun running is taking place.
-However, the mastermind behind the gun smuggling is revealed to be Jasper Martin (Jackie Searl), Johnson's secretary.
+However, the mastermind behind the gun smuggling is revealed to be Jasper Martin, Johnson's secretary.
 Jane finds Hunter dead and herself hounded by assassins.
-Evading an attempt on her life, she hitches a ride with Peter "Painless" Potter (Bob Hope), a traveling dentist fleeing town following one of his habitual blunders, and marries him to maintain her cover and to coerce him into joining the wagon train.
+Evading an attempt on her life, she hitches a ride with Peter "Painless" Potter, a traveling dentist fleeing town following one of his habitual blunders, and marries him to maintain her cover and to coerce him into joining the wagon train.
 The gun smugglers also join, to ensure delivery of a stash of dynamite and to track the federal agent sent to thwart them, believing Potter is their target.
 After Potter mistakenly leads part of the wagon train into Indian territory, and while they are taking a rest at a log cabin, they are attacked by the Indians.
 Locked out, Potter hides inside a barrel and shoots wildly while Jane secretly takes out several Indians from inside.
 Potter is credited with this achievement, reinforcing the smugglers' assumptions.